Mexico : Safety by City

 There haven't been any terrorist attacks in Tijuana's recent history, but they shouldn't be ruled out.
 Remain vigilant at all times and aware of your surroundings.

 SCAMS RISK : MEDIUM

 You'll easily get scammed in Tijuana.
-You should be very vigilant, decline all drinks sent by strangers, double check all information and negotiate everything in advance.
-Be wary of people trying to distract you as it may be scheme to try and steal from you.
+You should be very vigilant, decline all drinks sent by strangers, double-check all information and negotiate everything in advance.
+Be wary of people trying to distract you as it may be a scheme to try and steal from you.

 WOMEN TRAVELERS RISK : LOW